Bethel-Eyo/giphy-mont/README.md

 - ✅ Users can click on a GIF to view a single Gif's details and add it to favorites from there.
 - ✅ Users can save and unsave GIfs to their Favorites list and this data persists even after refreshing or closing the app tab.
 - ✅ There is an Animation on the like button when user likes the GIF to add it to their favorite list.
+- ✅ Unit tests to cover all the files.

 #### Running in dev mode